cligs/textbox/french/roman19/readme.md

 ### Contents

-The collection contains a selection of adventure, crime fiction, education and fantastic novels from the 1860s, 1870s and 1880s.
+The collection contains a selection of French adventure, crime fiction, education and fantastic novels from the 1860s, 1870s and 1880s.
 See the "metadata.csv" file for basic information about the novels.
-There are currently 36 novels with a total of about 4 million words.
+There are currently 36 novels with a total of about 4.3 million words.

 |genres/decades|1860s texts (words) |1870s texts (words) | 1880s texts (words) | total texts (words) |
 |--------------|--------------------|--------------------|---------------------|---------------------|